 Yes, I waited until 12am for this movie to drop on Netflix and then happily watched the entire thing because I was THAT excited.
 To All the Boys I’ve Loved Before has been a favourite book of mine for about two years and when I heard it was becoming a movie…I was ecstatic.
 I am happy to say that this was such a great adaptation, staying really close to the original plot, and I LOVED it.
 Below I am going to be discussing the teen romcom in spoilery depth, but if you for some reason have no idea what it is about, here is a quick synopsis!

-To All the Boys I’ve Loved Before follows Lara Jean, a junior in high school who lives in the fantasy world of her head.
-That is, until her secret love letters get sent out to every boy she has ever loved before.
-To keep one of those boys from finding out the extent of Lara Jean’s feelings (her sister’s ex-boyfriend), Lara Jean and the most popular guy in school team up and pretend to date to keep him from finding out the truth.
+To All the Boys I’ve Loved Before follows Lara Jean, a junior in high school who lives in the fantasy world of romance in her head.
+That is until her secret love letters get sent out to every boy she has ever loved before, and suddenly, fantasy becomes striking reality.
+To keep one of those boys from finding out the extent of Lara Jean’s true feelings, Lara Jean and the most popular guy in school team up and pretend to date to keep him from finding out the truth.

 OK, if you have not read the book or watched the movie then it might be smart to avoid the rest of this post!
 Go watch it now if you haven’t though!